 After the pom pom balls were put into the ornaments, I just put the tops back on and tied some ribbon!
 Unfortunately I have never been a talented “bow maker” so I just stuck with the “tie a knot” strategy!

 I think they turned out so cute and I loved spending the time making them together!
 Such a simple and easy activity that we both loved!

-If you are not able to find the materials at your local Target Dollar Spot (or just don’t have time to get there because I definitely understand that!)….
-I have searched for some inexpensive alternatives on Amazon.
+If you are not able to find the materials at your local Target Dollar Spot (or don’t have time to get there… because I definitely understand that!)….
+I have linked some inexpensive alternatives on Amazon.
 Just click on the picture below and it will send you to the affiliate link.
 (Affiliate links may provide a small compensation at no additional cost to you!)

 Let me know if you end up making the same ornaments!
 I would love to hear from you!